Boma Grant Program

 For questions please email us at hello@.

-This past Fall Boma began mentoring the following BIPOC designers.
+Through our grant program, Boma has had the chance to mentor the following BIPOC designers.
 Read more about their Founders and companies.

 - Kassandra Lauren Gordon